angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

     * `index.html` - font link to the Roboto font was added
     * `styles.scss` - theme configuration

-5. Run application using `npm start` to see how Angular Material already affected the application typography and styles
+5. Run application using `pnpm start` to see how Angular Material already affected the application typography and styles
-6. Let's install Tailwind CSS dependencies with `npm install -D tailwindcss@3 postcss autoprefixer`
+6. Let's install Tailwind CSS dependencies with `pnpm add -D tailwindcss@3 postcss autoprefixer`
-7. And run `npx tailwind init`, after that, add `'./projects/product-app/**/*.{html,ts}',` in the `content: []` array  of the generated `tailwind.config.js` file
+7. And run `pnpm exec tailwindcss init`, after that, add `'./projects/product-app/**/*.{html,ts}',` in the `content: []` array  of the generated `tailwind.config.js` file
 8. Now we need to enable Tailwind classes by adding following to the start of the `styles.scss` file (global styles)...
 ```scss
 @tailwind base;